 If the training session occurred outside of school hours, it is possible that a sibling or friend loaded the script onto the device the student uses.
 If a student notices anything suspicious during training, they should stop and use a different computer.

 Students can also tamper with our code by opening up the inspector on their browser and retrieving the correct answer inauthentically.
-There are Youtube how-tos that offer instructions on how to do this.
+There are Youtube how-to videos that offer instructions on how to do this.
 We detect and flag both of these methods.

 How do you suggest we control this problem?